 Our 1 and 3 hour workshops are customizable depending on the audience and its interests, covering a range of topics including arts and business 101, relationship building, employee engagement, and program building.
 We can also focus on a group’s special interest area, such as partnering with businesses to further public art, arts education, arts advocacy, or economic development efforts in a community.

 Whether your audience is artists, arts administrators, local business leaders, or a combination of all three, Americans for the Arts is ready and willing to lead a workshop in your community!
-Contact Jordan Shue for more information.
+For more information contact the Private Sector Initiatives team.

 Looking for ways to strengthen your volunteer and employee engagement programs, or learn from others in the field so you can successfully launch one of your own?
 Browse through our professional development offerings that are focused on Arts & Business on ArtsU, Americans for the Arts' online education forum for arts professionals to gain new skills, knowledge, and connections to further their personal and organizational goals.

 As a member of Americans for the Arts, you are encouraged to stay up to date on the latest news and developments from the Business Volunteers for the Arts® and Employee Engagement network.
 To sign up for the BVA listserv, click here, fill in your contact information, and check the Business Volunteers for the Arts® ‘standard’ box.

 Employee Engagement Series

 Want to start an employee engagement program in your community?
 Browse through our suite of employee engagement program workbooks below, and visit the BVA homepage for even more resources.

 - Corporate Art Activations: This workbook focuses on one of the many ways arts organizations can work with businesses–corporate art activations.
 This concept lives under employee engagement as culture building or creativity training as well as physical space transformation.